 Now Available ONLINE

 Now available online, Walangari Karntawarra (B.A., B.Ed.) and Diramu Aboriginal Dance and Didgeridoo are leaders in the fields of First Nations’ cultural education and performance.
-Because of our many years of experience and training we can tailor our interactive, online programs to suit specific requirements.
+Because of our many years of experience and training we can tailor our professionally filmed and streamed ONLINE interactive or pre-recorded programs to suit specific requirements.
 This online capability means that Walangari and Diramu Aboriginal Dance and Didgeridoo’s important work promoting Aboriginal cultural awareness is now available to those in regional, rural, remote and interstate Australia and worldwide.

 Celebrate NAIDOC with an Aboriginal Dance & Didgeridoo Performance